 BM Schools Out

 Stonewall is a national LGB charity, with a specific campaign – Education for All – against homophobic bullying in schools.
 There is plenty of information and advice on their website and they have separate sections for parents and children/young people.
-See: http://www.stonewall.org.uk/at_school/There is a special section on the Stonewall website covering homophobic bullying in schools which can be found here: http://www.stonewall.org.uk/at_school/education_for_all/parents_and_carers/4161.asp
+See: https://www.stonewall.org.uk/supporting-schools

-You can also call Stonewall for informal advice on the Freephone number 08000 50 20 20, which operates Monday to Friday from 9.30am to 5.30pm.
-Or you can email the Stonewall Information Service via: email@example.com
+You can also call Stonewall for informal advice on 08000 50 20 20 or you can email the Stonewall Information Service via: [email protected]

 You could also seek the advice and support of your local Citizen’s Advice Bureau or Neighbourhood Law Centre.

-Finally, if your complaint is being ignored, you could also contact your local MP, your MEP and your local councillor.
+Finally, if your complaint is being ignored, you could also contact your local MP and your local councillor.
 You can ask them to write on your behalf to the school demanding an explanation and action.

 You can find out who your elected representatives are and email them direct from this website: